 In 3D printing, good output quality starts with good raw material.
 Even the perfect 3d printer settings will not yield an excellent finished product if you’re working with PLA filament that has been compromised by excess moisture.

 Why is moisture such a big problem anyway, and how can you keep it at bay?
-Check out our guide on the proper handling and storage of PLA filament.
+Check out our guide on the proper handling and storage of Pla.

 Does PLA Absorb Moisture

-Yes, PLA is a hygroscopic material.
-In simple terms, this means that PLA absorbs moisture from the air readily.
-Unfortunately, all the 3d filament materials almost the same.
+Yes, Pla is a hygroscopic material.
+In simple terms, this means that Pla absorbs moisture from the air readily.
+Unfortunately, all the 3d filament is almost the same.

-Knowing that water is attached to PLA at the molecular level should give us an idea of how difficult it is to remove.
+Knowing that water is attached to Pla at the molecular level should give us an idea of how difficult it is to remove.
 This isn’t just water that you can wipe off.
-Removing water from PLA will require breaking the bonds that attach them, either via heating or by drawing them into another substance.
-A more proactive measure would be to prevent PLA from being exposed to excess moisture in the first place.
+Removing water from Pla will require breaking the bonds that attach to them, either via heating or by drawing them into another substance.
+A more proactive measure would be to prevent Pla from being exposed to excess moisture in the first place.